 Not only did the original Kamen Rider TV show last 98 episodes starting in early 1971 and feature two grasshopper-themed riders, it spawned a massive franchise that still runs strong to this day with a new 40-52 episode series airing every year since 2000 and spanning three of Japan’s imperial eras.

-The first series of the current Reiwa Era, Kamen Rider Zero-One returns to the grasshopper motif, with the hero having forms based on a grasshopper and locusts.
+The first series of the current Reiwa Era, Kamen Rider Zero-One returns to the grasshopper motif, with the hero having forms based on a grasshopper and locust.

 But despite being one of Japan’s biggest multimedia juggernauts, Kamen Rider doesn’t hold the exclusive rights to the grasshopper theme.
 Popular children’s stories, fables, a line of educational books, and other media featuring grasshoppers abound.